lmu-osc/Introduction-RStudio-Git-GitHub/README.md

 ## About this work

 This work was originally created by [Mike Croucher](https://github.com/mikecroucher) from [RSE-Sheffield](https://github.com/RSE-Sheffield) under a [Creative Commons Attribution Share Alike 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/legalcode).
-It was subsequently adapted by [Malika Ihle](https://ox.ukrn.org/people/#MalikaIhle) from [Reproducible Research Oxford](https://ox.ukrn.org/).
-It is now maintained by [Malika Ihle](https://www.osc.uni-muenchen.de/about_us/coordinator/index.html) at the [LMU Open Science Center](https://www.osc.uni-muenchen.de/index.html).
+The [original repository](https://doi.org/10.5281/zenodo.61435) was created for a workshop organised by Malika Ihle at the International Society for Behavioural Ecology conference in 2016.
+It was subsequently adapted by Malika for [Reproducible Research Oxford](https://ox.ukrn.org/).
+It is now maintained by [Malika Ihle](https://www.osc.uni-muenchen.de/about_us/coordinator/index.html) for the [LMU Open Science Center](https://www.osc.uni-muenchen.de/index.html).
 The overview image is from [Dumitru Uzun](https://duzun.me/tips/git).
 You are free to use this work in your own projects.

 ## Before the session
 Please watch this 10 min introductory [videorecording](https://osf.io/dcqt9/).